Reinforcement Learning With LLMs Interaction For Distributed Diffusion Model Services: System Model and Problem Formulation

 \subsubsection{Distributed Diffusion Model Inference}

 The distributed GDM inference process relies on sequential denoising guided by textual prompts.
-We analyze mathematically the conditions for changing textual prompts while still ensure that the denoising results remain effective and reliable.
-Specifically, we consider the latent space, in which the diffusion process takes place, to be the Euclidean space denoted as \( \mathcal{L} \).
+We analyze mathematically the conditions for changing textual prompts {while still ensuring that the denoising results remain reliable.} Specifically, we consider the latent space, in which the diffusion process takes place, to be the Euclidean space denoted as \( \mathcal{L} \).
 Every point in \( \mathcal{L} \) corresponds to a latent vector.
-The analysis includes the following steps: \begin{enumerate}[leftmargin=*] \item \textit{Defining Denoising Path and Semantic Distance}:

-For each textual prompt $\bm{c}$, the denoising path, evolving from the initial Gaussian noise to the targeted semantic representation, is represented by $P_{\bm{c}}: \left[T, 0\right] \rightarrow \mathcal{L}$.
+The analysis includes the following steps: \begin{enumerate}[leftmargin=*] \item \textit{Defining Denoising Path and Semantic Distance}: For each textual prompt $\bm{c}$, the denoising path, evolving from the initial Gaussian noise to the targeted semantic representation, is represented by $P_{\bm{c}}: \left[T, 0\right] \rightarrow \mathcal{L}$.
 Here, $P_{\bm{c}}\left(T\right)$ represents the Gaussian noise point, i.e., the start point in Part B of Fig.~\ref{diffthree}, while $P_{\bm{c}}\left(0\right)$ corresponds to the latent representation of the final generated image under the prompt $\bm{c}$, i.e., the end point in Part B of Fig.~\ref{diffthree}.

 The semantic distance between two prompts, $\bm{c}_i$ and $\bm{c}_j$, in the latent space is defined by the Euclidean distance between their respective denoising path endpoints as

 The semantic distance provides a direct measure: if the semantic information of $\bm{c}_i$ and $\bm{c}_j$ are closely related, their corresponding semantic representations, i.e., latent vectors, and the denoising paths under their guidance, should also be proximate in $\mathcal{L}$.
 Consequently, a smaller $d\left( \bm{c}_i, 0, \bm{c}_j, 0\right)$ indicates that substituting $\bm{c}_i$ for $\bm{c}_j$ is less likely to degrade the quality of generated images.